21 Healthiest Fruits To Eat According to a Nutritionist in 2025

 You may hear “grapes” and think “wine,” or even “raisins,” but there’s much more to their raw form than you might assume.
 Grapes are one of the healthiest fruits for their richness in copper, vitamin K and B vitamins.
 What’s more, they’ll help you stay hydrated with their high water content.

 As explained by Medical News Today, other benefits of grapes include them being a good source of fiber and possibly helping to manage blood pressure.
-They may even protect against eye problems, cardiovascular disease, cancer and other health conditions.
+Their antioxidants, including polyphenols, contribute to overall health and may help reduce the risk of chronic diseases.

 Ever been tempted to grab a whole bundle of grapes and eat them one by one while luxuriating on the couch like some ancient Greek philosopher?
 Live your time-travel dreams, friend.
-A long breakfast of one of the healthiest fruits around might just make you that much healthier.
+Enjoying one of the healthiest fruits around is a simple way to add nutrients—and a little joy—to your day.

 - Calories: 80